BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 ## Tag A Price
+{% img /images/projects/screencapture-beta-tagaprice-org2.png %}
-{% img right /images/projects/oeamtc.webp 150 'image' 'images' %}
+{% img /images/projects/screencapture-beta-tagaprice-org3.png %}
 One sentence: A User Generated Price Comparison Service

 TagAPrice is a consumer-created location-aware price comparison platform.
 It has been created during my bachelor practical.